rust-lang/book/second-edition/nostarch/chapter14.md

 ### Publishing a New Version of an Existing Crate

-When you've made changes to your crate and are ready to release a new version, change the `version` value specified in your *Cargo.toml*.
+When you've made changes to your crate and are ready to release a new version, you simply need to change the `version` value specified in your *Cargo.toml* and republish.
 Use the Semantic Versioning rules at *http://semver.org/* to decide what an appropriate next version number is based on the kinds of changes you've made.
 Then run `cargo publish` to upload the new version.

 ### Removing Versions from Crates.io with `cargo yank`

-Occasions may arise where you publish a version of a crate that actually ends up being broken for one reason or another, such as a syntax error or forgetting to include a file.
+While you can't remove previous versions of a crate, you can prevent any future projects calling them.
+This is useful when a version of a crate ends up being broken for one reason or another.
 For situations such as this, Cargo supports *yanking* a version of a crate.

-Marking a version of a crate as yanked means that no projects will be able to start depending on that version, but all existing projects that depend on that version will continue to be allowed to download and depend on that version.
-One of the major goals of crates.io is to act as a permanent archive of code so that builds of all projects will continue to work, and allowing deletion of a version would go against this goal.
+Yanking a version prevents new projects from starting a dependency on that version, while allowing all existing projects that depend on it to continue to download and depend on that version.
 Essentially, a yank means that all projects with a *Cargo.lock* will not break, while any future *Cargo.lock* files generated will not use the yanked version.

-A yank **does not** delete any code.
-The yank feature is not intended for deleting accidentally uploaded secrets, for example.
-If that happens, you must reset those secrets immediately.

 To yank a version of a crate, run `cargo yank` and specify which version you want to yank: